heutelbeck/sapl-demos/sapl-demo-axon/README.md

 * ```record MonitorPatient (String patientId) {};```: Subscription Query [http://localhost:8080/api/patients/{id}/stream](http://localhost:8080/api/patients/{id}/stream).

-## Use Case Command 1: Simple Authorization
+## Use Case Command 1: Simple Command Authorization

 To establish a Policy Enforcement Point (PEP) for commands, any ```@CommandHandler``` method can me annotated with the ```@PreHandleEnforce``` annotation.
 For example, the ```HospitalisePatient``` command is handled in the ```Patient``` aggregate as follows: